PBRjr/obsidian-eberron-notes/Campaign Notes/Places/Khorvaire/Breland/The Lighthouse.md

 - List what faction(s), governments, or groups have control or are attempting to gain control, if any

 ## History
-- This fortress has served as one of the largest collections of religious histories
+- This fortress has served as the largest collection of religious histories the CotSF controls.
+The lighthouse is were their most prestigious scholars and researchers conducted their work, surrounded by books and scrolls.
-- During the 50 year *Silver Crusade* wrought by the Church of the Silver Flame, Castle Arakhain was sieged, its walls raised, its people slaughtered.
+- Since the Last War, the Lighthouse has also served as a FOB, allowing for early notification of possible invasion from the west into Thrane.
-- The wicked flames burned so brightly their glow could be seen from neighboring cities and kingdoms.
-Thus, the place was named "The Lighthouse," serving as a warning to those who aim to stand against the Church in the future.
+- Knowing that this was the closest safe house Baelen and his guards could be heading to, they attacked, destorying
 ## Hooks
 - Ideas for quests, events, encounters, etc. that could happen at this location
 - Ideas for why the PCs would be here in the first place